 Martial law was only declared much later that year, namely on 13 December 1981.
 These albums were recorded at rehearsals and gigs.
 There was no mix or anything, but they still stand up.

 Wasn’t the unofficial name of your band Kryzys Komunismu (crisis of Communism)?

 Kryzys Komunismu was only the name of our first official LP, which came out in 2010.
 We re-recorded our old Kryzys songs for that release.
 Our alternative name was Kryzyz Romansu (crisis of romance), which I made up to fool the state censors.

 Your lyrics were coded and not that politically explicit, though.
-Was there no chance of getting published on the state-owned Tonpress label alongside bands like the new wave act Maanam?
+Was there no chance of getting published on the state-owned Tonpress label alongside new wave bands like Maanam?

 There wasn’t because we were street kids without connections.
 We became well-known because of the albums they published in France, and that was that.
 We didn’t care about proper records or having a career at the time – we were freewheeling.
 Maanam were old hippies and well-connected to showbusiness.

 Did you know any of the later skins who appeared in Poland in the 80s personally?

 No. Forgive me, but the sight of drunk and violent Polish skins was a great embarrassment to us.